Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Numerical Experiments

 \subsubsection{Disk and Pacman in Rectangle}

 Next the disk centred at $(2,0)$ is replaced by a disk with one quarter cut, the so-called pacman.
 In this case we intentionally break the symmetry between meshes for the two problems.
 The geometric refinement at the re-entrant corners is done in slightly different ways.
 The reciprocal convergence in $p$ is exponential, but with different rates at lower and higher values of $p$.
-Also, the difference in the number of refinement levels leads to mild consistency error which appears as loss of further convergence at high $p$ (and accuracy).
+Also, the difference in the number of refinement levels leads to mild consistency error which appears as loss of further convergence and accuracy at high $p$ (see Figure~\ref{fig:symmetric2CRd}).

 Here the jumps must be computed numerically (and tested against the computed capacity).
 Jumps are with four decimals: